datacamp-content/courses-introduction-to-shell/chapter5.md

 then Ctrl-X and Enter to exit the editor.

-Note: if you view our solution, it uses `cp` instead of `nano`, because our automated back end can't edit files interactively.
+Note: if you view our solution, it uses `cp` instead of `nano` for our automated back end to check, because the back end can't edit files interactively.

 *** =solution
 ```{shell}